hyperspacedev/hyperspace-classic/README.md

 - `build-electron-linux -- <package type>` - where `<package type>` is `rpm`,`deb`, or `appimage` to build the specific package type

 > Note: Ensure you have code-signing certificates ready. `electron-builder` should automatically detect them and code-sign your apps for you.

+## Deploying to the Web

+To run Hyperspace from a website, download either the static files or build from source and then upload them to your hosting server.

 ## Modules used